JonMinton/guidance_version_control/example.md

 # Facts about animals

 * Cows
-    * Cows have five legs
+    * Cows have four legs